The Dos & Don'ts Of Taking Magnesium For Anxiety

 How to take magnesium for anxiety.

 The bad news is that the research on magnesium for anxiety isn't definitive yet, the good news is that it's relatively safe to experiment with and many, many people are using it for this purpose and reporting great results.
 As Singh put it, "While we may not have a final verdict on exactly how magnesium works to combat anxiety, it can be a nice way to induce a more relaxed state."
 You can take magnesium in the form of a powder, capsule, or liquid supplement.
 The limiting factor is loose stool as magnesium is a common ingredient in laxatives."
-This means that certain forms of magnesium, like magnesium sulfate and oxalate, can give you diarrhea if you take too much of the wrong form at once.
+This means that certain forms of magnesium, like magnesium sulfate and citrate, can give you diarrhea if you take too much of the wrong form at once.

 To avoid this entirely, you can focus on eating more magnesium-rich foods like spinach, pumpkin seeds, dark chocolate, and legumes like black beans and lentils.